 - Sea Salt (optional)

-- ½ of a ripe tomato or 2 tbsp of your favorite chunky salsa
+- ½ of a ripe tomato or 2 tablespoon of your favorite chunky salsa

-- 2 tbsp of Diced Green Chiles (jarred or fresh)
+- 2 tablespoon of Diced Green Chiles (jarred or fresh)

 - In place of the cashews, you can use blanched almonds or macadamia nuts.
 (If you can't find unsalted macadamia nuts, reduce the amount of salt you add to the queso.)